 - Behavioral Health

-Applications for the 2017 Funding Cycle (July 2017 through June 2018) deadline has passed.
+The Request for Proposals will be issued on January 2, 2018.
+The deadline to apply for the 2018 Funding Cycle (July 2018 through June 2019) is March 5th 2018.
 Please contact us to receive a copy of the Request for Proposals.

 We partner with community-based organizations on events and activities promoting prevention and wellness, education, economic and workforce development, and corporate and environmental stewardship.